-January 5, 1995
+June 15, 1995

-This management plan has been prepared at our request to guide our Stewardship management activities which we voluntarily apply on our property.
-We believe that activities recommended in this plan are appropriate to meet our objectives and will benefit the natural resources on our property.
-We intend to apply the recommended practices and to maintain them for a period of at least ten years, thus helping us to be good stewards of the forest and associated resources entrusted to us on our property.
+This management plan has been prepared at my request to guide my Stewardship management activities which I voluntarily apply on my property.
+I believe that activities recommended in this plan are appropriate to meet my objectives and will benefit the natural resources on my property.
+I intend to apply the recommended practices and to maintain them for a period of at least ten years, thus helping me to be a good steward of the forest and associated resources entrusted to me on my property.